v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

 7. In the **Pin to dashboard** window, select **New dashboard,** enter **ServiceRequestDashboard** in the **Dashboard name** field, then select **Pin**.

-8. A **Pinned to dashboard** pop-up window appears that allows you to create a phone view that will optimize your dashboard for phone views.
+8. A **Pinned to dashboard** pop-up window will appear that allows you to create a phone view that will optimize your dashboard for phone views.
 For now, select **Go to dashboard**.
 ‎
 ‎**Note:** If you do not select anything when this pop-up window appears, it will close after a few seconds and you will remain in the report window.
-If this happens to you (for example, you were reading this instruction and the pop-up window suddenly closed), then in the left-hand navigation pane, select **My workspace**, select the **Dashboards** tab (if necessary), and then select the **ServiceRequestDashboard** you just created.
+If this happens to you (for example, you were reading this instruction and the pop-up window suddenly closed), then in the left-hand navigation pane, select **My workspace**, and then under the **All** tab select the **ServiceRequestDashboard** you just created.

 9. On your Dashboard page, notice at the top of the page how you can ask a question about your data.
 Select **Ask a question about your data**, which displays a Q&A screen with several predefined questions related to the data displayed in your dashboard.
 Select one of the available questions.
 If you enter your own question, Power BI will show a list of available questions that map to the text that you are typing.
 ‎